wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 	ms.date="12/15/2015"
 	wacn.date=""/>

-# Create a .NET MVC web site in Azure Websites with AD FS authentication
+# Create a .NET MVC web app in Azure with AD FS authentication

-In this article, you will learn how to create an ASP.NET MVC line-of-business application in [Azure Websites](/documentation/services/web-sites/) using an on-premises [Active Directory Federation Services](http://technet.microsoft.com/zh-cn/library/hh831502.aspx) as the identity provider.
-This scenario can work when you want to create line-of-business applications in Azure Websites but your organization requires all data to be stored on-site.
+In this article, you will learn how to create an ASP.NET MVC line-of-business application in [Azure Web Apps](/documentation/services/web-sites/) using an on-premises [Active Directory Federation Services](http://technet.microsoft.com/zh-cn/library/hh831502.aspx) as the identity provider.
+This scenario can work when you want to create line-of-business applications in Azure Web Apps but your organization requires all data to be stored on-site.

->[AZURE.NOTE] For an overview of the different enterprise authentication and authorization options for Azure Websites, see [Use Active Directory for authentication in Azure Websites](/documentation/articles/web-sites-authentication-authorization).
+>[AZURE.NOTE] For an overview of the different enterprise authentication and authorization options for Azure Web Apps, see [Use Active Directory for authentication in Azure Web App](/documentation/articles/web-sites-authentication-authorization).

 - [What you will build](#bkmk_build)
 - [What you will need](#bkmk_need)